filipesizilio/pdf_redux/README.md

 Last version: "pdf-redux_v0.1.8b.bat" (beta) of 05/22/2020.

 The main idea is to compress PDF documents in the simplest way possible (with just one click on the context menu or drag and drop).
 The context menu, in Windows Explorer, has not been implemented.
 But you can drag and drop your PDF file on top of the .bat file.

-## installation
+## Installation
 - Just copy the contents of the "pdf-redux" folder to a desired location on your computer, the Ghostscript binaries are already included.
 -- If any errors or problems occur, try installing Ghostscript on your computer using the default installer (googles it).